 As far from home as it’s possible to be.

 Levi felt a sinking feeling as a bunch of regrets crowded in on him.
-But he did not have time to dwell on mistakes, Seymour was already several yards away and rapidly increasing the gap on long, loping strides.
+But he didn’t have time to dwell on mistakes, Seymour was already several yards away and rapidly increasing the gap on long, loping strides.
 Levi launched himself after his uncle.

 ‘Wait, wait for me!’